 Intrinsic Safety Data

-Maximum at 2000 ppm 0.3 mA GS+A3CO meets sensor requirements outlined in:
+Maximum at 2000 ppm 0.3 mA

-Maximum o/c Voltage 1.3 V EN50379
+Maximum o/c Voltage 1.3 V

 Maximum s/c Current <1.0 A

 WARNING: By the nature of the technology used, any electrochemical gas sensor offered by DD Scientific can potentially fail to meet specification without warning.
 Although DD Scientific Ltd makes every effort to ensure the reliability of our products of this type, where life safety is a performance requirement of the product, we recommend that all sensors and instruments using these sensors are checked for response to gas before use.